If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 #9 – Shark Dive at Playa del Carmen

 “Let’s face it.
-There’s tons of stuff to do in Cancun.
+There’s tons of fun things to do in Cancun.
 It’s pretty awesome.
 But do you know what else is awesome?
 Diving with bull sharks in Playa Del Carmen and coming face to face with the most feared predator in the sea.

 If there’s one thing I learned from Finding Nemo, it’s that there are nice sharks out there, not just mindless killing machines.
 You are in their world, with nothing but bubbles between you and these beauties.
 You can’t help but feel a bit more sympathetic to one of nature’s most misunderstood creatures.